zdravkov/kendo-docs/api/web/scheduler.md

 ### messages.allDay `String`

-The text similar to "all day" displayed in day/week views.
+The text similar to "all day" displayed in day,week and agenda views.

 #### Example - set the "allDay" scheduler message